Green Lantern: First Flight: Plot

-While Jordan waits to be taken home, Sinestro uses his ring to temporarily animate Kanjar's corpse, allowing him to learn the location of Qward where the yellow element weapon is being fashioned.
-Jordan convinces fellow Lanterns Boodikka and Kilowog that Sinestro is not what he seems.
-When they catch Sinestro enacting his plot, Boodikka reveals her true allegiance and incapacitates Kilowog, allowing Sinestro to escape.
-Jordan tricks her into destroying Kanjar's unstable energy staff, the explosion launching her into the tools hanging from the ceiling and killing her.
+While Jordan waits to be taken home, Sinestro uses his ring to temporarily animate Kanjar's corpse, allowing him to learn the location of the Weaponers of Qward.
+Jordan secretly checks the morgue with Lanterns Boodikka and Kilowog, catching Sinestro in the act.
+Boodikka shows her true colors and attacks Kilowog; when Jordan declines Sinestro's offer to join them, the latter departs as Boodikka attempts to kill Jordan.
+He kills her using Kanjar's unstable energy staff and exposes Sinestro's treachery to the Guardians after Kilowog vouches for him.

-On Qward, the Weaponers bestow Sinestro with the yellow ring and battery.
-Using its power, he lays waste to Oa, the yellow light easily overpowering the Green Lantern rings.
-The yellow battery destroys the green battery, rendering all the Green Lantern Corps' power rings inert and causing death by asphyxiation of countless Green Lanterns who were in space at the time of their rings' failure.
-Jordan, having recovered his ring moments too late, finds the battery and pounds on the inert green element.
+On Qward, the Weaponers present Sinestro with a yellow ring and power battery.
+He uses both to lay waste to Oa, the yellow light easily overpowering the Green Lantern rings.
+The yellow battery destroys the green battery, rendering all Lantern rings inert and causing death by asphyxiation of countless Green Lanterns who were in space at the time of their rings' failure.
+Jordan, having recovered his own ring moments too late, finds the battery and pounds on the inert green element.
 He places his ring on the small crack that appears, absorbing its power.
-Imbued with the green energy, Jordan destroys the yellow battery by crushing it between two moons.
+Imbued with the full power of will, Jordan destroys the yellow battery by crushing it between two moons.

-Having exhausted most of the green power to destroy the yellow battery, Jordan is left to fight against Sinestro under his own power.
-After an intense hand-to-hand battle without constructs, Jordan uses the last of his power to knock Sinestro to the surface of Oa, where Kilowog crushes the yellow ring with his foot.
+Having exhausted his ring destroying the yellow battery, Jordan is left to fight against Sinestro under his own power.
+After an intense hand-to-hand fight without constructs, Jordan uses the last of his power to knock Sinestro to the surface of Oa, where Kilowog crushes the yellow ring with his foot.
 Having regained partial power to his ring earlier, Kilowog takes to the air and saves Jordan from a fatal fall to Oa's surface.

-Once Oa is rebuilt and the Green Lantern battery restored, the Guardians give the privilege of leading the Corps in reciting the Green Lantern oath to Jordan.
+Once Oa is rebuilt and the Green Lantern battery restored, the Guardians give the privilege of leading the Corps in reciting their oath to Jordan.
 Jordan then leaves for Earth to check in with his other boss, Carol Ferris, remarking on the long "commute".